 - MusicBrainz website as the chief source of metadata, with Picard to provide the tagging.

 In each case, we are trying to deal with the two main requirements, namely (1) to handle the structure of classical music and (2) to provide a rich set of metadata with as little effort as possible.
 In Muso, this is easily achieved as it is specifically designed with these purposes in mind - the album is displayed in a "CD Insert" format with tracks grouped as appropriate and all artist and composer information given; music can then be chosen either by browsing, through multi-dimensional hierarchies, or by searching and filtering.
-With LMS and the iPod Touch player, it is not so straightforward.
+Without using a manager such as Muso, it is not so straightforward.
 It is possible to use the "custom tag" and "custom browse" plug-ins for LMS, but I find those slightly complex and they also appear to slow down the LMS scanning considerably as well as interfering with music playing while scanning; also once you have Muso, you will find that you rarely use LMS for browsing and selecting music.
 The new version of LMS (7.9 +) has “additional browse modes” which reduces the need for “custom browse”, making matters simpler and quicker.

 The approach I use is to source all the metadata from MusicBrainz.
 If the data is missing or wrong I edit MusicBrainz to add or correct it, rather than just edit it in Muso: anyone can do this and it isn't very complex.
 This has the following benefits: